Strangenoise/SubstancePainterToMaya/README.md

 * #### Proceed
 Click this button to import the textures, create the nodes and connect everything

+## UDIM

+* The textureSet name here is your FBX file name (used by Substance Painter as part of the texture name, without the .fbx extension)

+* As the script uses the textureSet as the material name, I recommand you to export your FBX to substancePainter with the name of the material instead of the name of the object.
+* This way the exported maps will have your material's name as part of their name and you can use it in the textureSet part of the script.
+* If you don't do it this way, you have two solutions:
+    1. Let the things as they are and manually connect the new materials to your objects.
+    2. Rename your assigned materials to be the same as your FBX file names.

+### UDIM process example

+* I got a mesh MyCharacter with a MyCharacterShader material on it.
+* I export my mesh with UDIM as MyCharacterShader.fbx
+* I do the textures in Substance Painter using the "Create a texture set per UDIM tile"
+* I export my maps which are named like "MyCharacterShader_1001_BaseColor.png"
+* In Maya I launch the script and use MyCharacterShader as textureSet name and BaseColor as map name
+* Tadaaaaaaam everything is connected and the UDIM are automatically working.

 ## Step by step guides
 [Arnold - Step by step](Arnold.md)
 [VRay - Step by step](Vray.md)